One Day in Wine Country, Part 2: Girls, Gays, & Theys

 We pride ourselves on producing premium wines made with grapes from our certified sustainable vineyard.
 Silver Thread Vineyard is a regenerative farm with free-range chickens, strategically planted cover crops, and a focus on minimal intervention winemaking.
 What does this mean?
 It means we care.
 Deeply.
 We care about the wine we’re making, the way we’re making it, and the impact we have on the planet.
 Our winery has been 100% solar-powered since 2015.
 We spread compost along the trunks of the vines.
 We keep tractor traffic to a minimum between rows so the soil doesn’t get impacted.
 We hand-pick the grapes every fall.
 It’s a lot of work but we truly believe that it makes outstanding wine!

-When you’re ready to move on from Silver Thread (though you’re welcome to stick around for a second glass or guided tasting at the bar), we’re happy to make suggestions for your next stop.
+When you’re ready to move on from Silver Thread (though you’re welcome to stick around for a second glass or guided tasting at the bar), we’ve got some more suggestions in mind.
 Maybe more wine?
-How about a beer?
 Or perhaps a cocktail?
+What about both?

 Finger Lakes Distilling in Burdett, NY.